iter8-tools/docs/docs/tutorials/integrations/kserve-mm/blue-green.md

 EOF
 ```

-Note that using the `modify-weights` modifies the default traffic split of all future candidate deployments.
+Note that using the `modify-weights` modifies the default traffic split for all future candidate deployments.

 ??? note "Verifying Network Configuration Change"
     You can verify the change in inference request distribution by inspecting the `VirtualService`: